MobiSurvStd/MobiSurvStd/docs/src/format/trips.md

   - `"work:professional_tour"`: the person is doing trips for a professional tour ("tournée professionnelle")
   - `"education:childcare"`: the person (child) is at a daycare / nursery school
-  - `"education:declared"`: the person is studying at their usual study location
+  - `"education:usual"`: the person is studying at their usual study location
   - `"education:other"`: the person is studying at a different location
   - `"shopping:daily"`: the person is shopping for daily needs (e.g., bread, newspaper)
   - `"shopping:weekly"`: the person is shopping for weekly needs (e.g., groceries)